Alberto Lidji launched The Do One Better! Podcast in early 2019. Here's a bit of information on who he is and why he

 Alberto embarked on this initiative shortly after stepping down as Global CEO of the Novak Djokovic Foundation.
 One of the most fascinating aspects of being a CEO are the peer-to-peer conversations one is able to have with other leaders who are doing amazing things.
 And, while such conversations can be invaluable, insightful and incredibly inspiring, the unfortunate fact remains that most people simply never get to experience them.

 This is where The Do One Better!
 Podcast comes in.
 It brings you, the listener, into the middle of fascinating conversations and allows you to walk away much better informed and, hopefully, much more inspired as well.
 Irrespective of who you are, where you live or what your passions happen to be -- we are always learning.

-Alberto is a Contributor at the Economist Intelligence Unit (EIU) Perspectives; he is a Senior Advisor to the Goldie Hawn Foundation and also advises foundations, family offices and philanthropists.
+Alberto is a Contributor at the Economist Intelligence Unit (EIU) Perspectives; he was a Senior Advisor to the Goldie Hawn Foundation and also advises foundations, family offices and philanthropists.
 He has lectured at the London School of Economics, Warwick Business School and the SDA Bocconi School of Management, Queen Mary University of London School of Business and Management and the Asian University for Women on philanthropy, sustainability and social entrepreneurship.